Open Mic Recap @ The Living Room

 (609) 346-1190

-2 thoughts on “Open Mic Recap @ The Living Room”
+2 responses to “Open Mic Recap @ The Living Room”

 Thanks for the kind words about my tuba playing.
 Willie and I met during rehearsals for The Music Man, which is when he told me it was literally a dream of his to play “Cakewalk into town” (by Taj Mahal) with a tuba player.
 I’m glad to have been able to do that with him!
 He’s a great guy and a lot of fun to play with.
 We played it a couple of times backstage on closing night and it was a big hit then as well.
 In fact, The Living Room felt a lot like the backstage area since so many cast members came out to see us.
 Thanks guys!